syntevo/docs/src/SmartGit/Manual/GUI/Repository/Repositories-Directories-and-Files.md

 ## File table "duplicate(!)" marker

 If the file table shows a **duplicate(!)** marker after a file name, this means that you are on a case insensitive file system such as Windows or on MacOS and your repository contains the same file in the same directory, but with different casing.
 Using filenames with the same names, but differing only in case is not advised in SmartGit, when the repository will be worked on by users with case insensitive file systems.
 If you encounter **duplicate(!)** the duplicate marker, it is recommended that you rename one or both files on a case-sensitive file system such as Linux (or WSL on Windows) and then push a new commit to the remote, where developers working on case-sensitive file systems can pull to resolve the issue.

 ## Fixing 'Modified (File Mode)' on Windows

 On Windows, the *Modified (File Mode)* state is usually caused due to a misconfiguration of your local repository, when not having `core.filemode` configuration option explicitly set to `false` (the default value is `true`).

-You can add address the issue by invoking `git config core.filemode false` in the root directory of your repository to fix this problem - this adds the setting to the `.git/config` of your repository.
+You can address the issue by invoking `git config core.filemode false` in the root directory of your repository to fix this problem -- this adds the setting to the `.git/config` of your repository.